Understanding the Apache access log: how to view, locate, and analyze | Sumo Logic

 As you can see, the first seven fields are identical to those in Common Log Format.
 The remaining fields represent two additional properties:

-• "http://localhost/" - This is the HTTP referrer, which represents the address from which the request for the resource originated.
+• "http://localhost/": This is the HTTP referrer, which shows the source URL.

-• "Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/78.0.3904.108 Safari/537.36" - This is the User Agent, which identifies information about the browser that the client is using to access the resource.
+• "Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/78.0.3904.108 Safari/537.36": This is the User Agent, which reveals the client’s browser details.

 LogFormat "%h %l %u %t \"%r\" %>s %O \"%{Referer}i\" \"%{User-Agent}i\"" combined